How to Write Petitions That Win

 These key tips are an excerpt from our full Activist University training, which you can watch for FREE here!

-You want to take your reader from feeling curious → to then feeling concerned → to inspired by your petition and your proposed solution for this issue → to then finally signing your petition!
+There are eight key steps you should follow when writing up your petition text.
+The basic idea is that you want to describe why your petition is important, using evocative, clear language that provides enough detail to make your reader emotionally invested.
+You want to take your reader from feeling curious → to concerned → to inspired by your petition and your proposed solution for this issue → to then finally signing your petition!

 Here’s how to do it: